The IET is looking for a range of creative photos that show the breadth and vibrancy of engineering.

 Participants can enter up to five photos to the following five categories:

-A panel of judges will look at every entry and award cash prizes to five category winners, five secondary winners (ages 12-18) and five primary winners (ages 5-11).
+A panel of judges will look at every entry and award cash prizes to five category winners.
+The competition is open to all UK and international IET members and non-members.
+There will also be five secondary winners for budding photographers (aged 12-18) and five primary winners (aged 5-11).
 An overall winner will then be selected from the 15 winners, and awarded an extra prize.

 The competition will close on 31 August 2017.
 The winners will be announced at the IET’s Engineering the Future Festival on 17 October 2017 and a selection of the winning photographs will be made into a permanent photograph display at IET London: Savoy Place.